-Professional business analysts play a critical role in a company's productivity, efficiency, and profitability.
-Essential skill sets range from communication and interpersonal skills to problem-solving and critical thinking.
-Business analysts can hone their skills through executive education programs and eventually earn a Certified Business Analysis Profession (CBAP) certification by the International Institute of Business Analysis.
+There is a wide range of essential skills you'll need as a business analyst, from communication skills to computer skills, and much more.
+Business analysts can hone their skills through executive education programs and eventually earn a Certified Business Analysis Professional (CBAP) certification from the International Institute of Business Analysis.

 Besides the core skills, employers will also be looking for more general skills and attributes.

 Sought-after personal attributes include adaptability and the ability to work in a fast-paced environment with cross-functional teams.
 You should also hone analytical thinking, attention to detail, and creativity.
-Business analysts are also equipped with strong organizational skills, the ability to multitask and be an assertive, diplomatic leader.
+Business analysts are also equipped with strong organizational skills, the ability to multitask, and the ability to be an assertive, diplomatic leader.
 How many of these valued attributes have you cultivated?
 Where are there gaps?

 - Ability to adapt to change